Fluid limits for interacting queues in sparse dynamic graphs: Simulations

 Remarkably, the performance of the double-star is equivalent to that of $n$ independent single-server queues when the graph is static.
 This is explained by Figure \ref{fig: central servers}, which shows the number of tasks at the two servers placed in the center of the double-star, and the number of servers that have more tasks than, or as many tasks as, the central server with the fewest tasks.
 At time zero all the servers have the same number of tasks, but the percentage of servers with strictly less tasks than both of the central servers is approximately 99\% or larger throughout the rest of the simulation.
 When a task arrives to any of these servers, the server places the task in its own queue, as if it was isolated, because its only two neighbors are the central servers, which have longer queues.

 The behavior of the double-star topology may be explained as follows.
 The arrival rate of tasks to the central server with the fewest tasks is at least $\lambda_n$ times the fraction of servers that have strictly more tasks, whereas tasks leave from this server at unit rate.
 As a result, the number of tasks at the central servers increases quickly and remains large throughout the simulation, while the fraction of servers with strictly more tasks than the central server with the fewest tasks remains small.
+This property is rigorously treated in \cite{goldsztajn2024server}, where it is further generalized to graphs with a more involved structure.